What Is Applied Math? Courses and Careers for Applied Mathematicians

 Approximately 4,100 openings are expected annually.

-The average salary is $113,825.
+is $113,825.

 Applied mathematicians in this role use data mining and statistical analysis to evaluate financial data and identify trends.
 Their ability to interpret complex data sets makes them valuable in investment firms, banks, and corporate finance departments, enabling informed decisions that drive economic growth.